qlik-oss/core-website/README.md

 Currently the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme is used but this shall be changes to a theme matches Qlik branding.

 For a bleeding edge generated site (based on master branch), see [this link](http://ec2-52-57-55-41.eu-central-1.compute.amazonaws.com:9080/master/).
-On [Circle CI](https://circleci.com/gh/qlik-ea/info) you may find Site links for all branches.
+On [Circle CI](https://circleci.com/gh/qlik-ea/info) you may find site links for all branches.
 Please note that these URLs are currently accessible by Qlik employees only (requires VPN).

 ## Prerequisites